 The original Febreze, conceived as a revolutionary way to destroy odors, became an air freshener used once things are already clean.
 Within two months, sales doubled.
 A year later, the product brought in $230 million.

 Since then, the Febreze brand accounts for sales in excess of $1 billion a year.
 In fact, today it’s one of the top-selling products in the world.

-What could finding product-market fit do for your business?
+What could a solid investigation do for your business?